jselsing/prsls-online-oct-2020/15_Processing events with EventBridge/README.md

 })
 ```

 Wait a minute, we're mocking the AWS operations!
-Didn't you say not to do it last week?
+Didn't you say not to do it?

 Yes, I did...